Collaborative Ministry Office

 |More about me:

-The most important part of my life is my family - Jim, my husband of more than 39 years, and two children: Katy, now in business here in Omaha and Jack, a high school teacher in St. Louis.
+The most important part of my life is my family - Jim, my husband of more than 39 years, and two children: Katy, now in business here in Omaha and Jack, a law student.
 In 2011 when Katy married, we added a wonderful new son, John, to the family and now our great joy has been expanded with the birth of our grandchildren, Charlotte and Daniel.

 I think family life is an incredible way to find God, even in (or maybe I should say, especially in) the most frustrating or mundane moments.

 I am a native of the East Coast after graduating in 1971 from John Carroll High School in suburban Philadelphia.
 I graduated from Creighton University in 1975 with a degree in Journalism and spent most of the next 20 years in corporate public relations in Omaha.
 I returned to Creighton in the 1990s and completed a masters degree in Christian Spirituality in 1998.

 My favorite times have always been family dinners at home when the